fightforthefuture/keepthewebopenforbusiness.com/index.md

 <div class="letter-content">

+> The Honorable Ajit Pai
+> Chairman
+> Federal Communications Commission
+> 445 12th Street SW
+> Washington, DC 20554
+>
+> August 30, 2017
+>
-> Dear FCC Chairman Ajit Pai and Members of Congress,
+> Dear FCC Chairman Ajit Pai,
 >
 > We are a group of businesses empowered by unencumbered access to an open Internet.
 We are deeply concerned with the Federal